rpigu-i/sans-offensive-ai-in-practice-april-2026/README.md

 ### Shannon Scan Taking Too Long

-The workshop configuration targets a ~35-40 minute scan.
-If scans are running significantly longer:
+Shannon scan durations can vary based on the target's attack surface and the AI agents' exploration paths.
+If scans consistently run long:

-1. **Check the turn cap is active.** Look for `maxTurns=50` in the early log output.
-If it shows `maxTurns=10000`, the patch wasn't compiled — run `docker compose build shannon-worker` and retry.
+1. **Check for stale deliverables.** If you didn't reset the workspace between runs, Shannon may be ingesting old findings and looping.
+Run the reset commands in the "Resetting the Workspace Between Runs" section.

-2. **Check for stale deliverables.** If you didn't reset the workspace between runs, Shannon may be ingesting old findings and looping.
-Run the reset commands above.
+2. **Verify the config is loading.** Early in the worker log output, look for `Configuration file OK` with `configPath: '/app/configs/juice-shop.yaml'`.
+If this is missing, the `--config` flag isn't being picked up and the scan is running with no scope limits.

-3. **Lower the turn cap.** Edit `SHANNON_MAX_TURNS` in `docker-compose.yml` — try `40` or `30`.
-This reduces findings depth but speeds up the scan.
-No rebuild needed; just restart and re-run.
+3. **Narrow the `focus` rules further.** Fewer focus paths in `juice-shop.yaml` produces fewer vulnerability hypotheses, which means less work in the exploit phase.
+Consider trimming to just `/rest/user/login` and `/api/Users` for the fastest possible demo.

 ### Shannon Temporal Not Starting